Combodo/iTop/readme.txt

 #382	Search form / base class lost after a search
 #377	Case log: exclude the index from the views
 #388	IE9: edition fields not resizable
-#597 	IE9: Black border around icons
 #443 	Objects remain in the database after de-installing some modules
-#442 	Useless profiles installed
+#442 	Useless profiles installed (1.x legacy data model only)
-#441 	/doc redirects to Apache documentation!
 #438 	The selection of Organizations using the hierarchy does not work on IE8 in security mode
 #436 	Cannot type "All Organizations"
-#398 	Import CSV: Unchanged attributes marked as "modified"
 #381 	Deletion of dependencies could fail in a multi-org environment
 #241 	"status" is a free-text field when configuring a Trigger
 #358 	Multi-column queries sometimes returning an empty set